dmcp718/ll-audit-trail-es-windows/README.md

 # Lucid Link Audit Trail >> Elasticsearch and Kibana - Windows Version

 This repository contains the Windows-compatible version of sending LucidLink audit trail logs to Elasticsearch and Kibana.
-It uses fluent-bit running as a Windows Service to send audit trail logs and Docker Desktop to spin up Elasticsearch for log indexing and Kibana for visualization.
+It uses fluent-bit agent running as a Windows Service to send audit trail logs and Docker Desktop to spin up Elasticsearch for log indexing and Kibana for visualization.

 ## System Requirements